All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

 Do you want to live entirely off-grid surrounded by natural settings and lots of animals?
-The trade off is your help with our never ending to-do list. :-)
+The trade off is your help for 3-4hrs daily with a variety of jobs. :-)

 We have a lot of info on our page, mainly so we get the right people applying to volunteer here.
 The work is physical (ie no cute animal feeding - that`s in your free time if you express an interest to Claire), but we offer a very fair exchange for those motivated to contribute their 4hrs of daily work.
 You don`t have to have prior experience, but must be enthusiastic.
 We don`t want surprises on either side (and we`ve had a few in the past!!), so please read it if you want to be prepared for a help exchange experience with us. :-)